madelenfoss/planetary-records-cafe/README.md

 ## Extra:

-A simplified shopping cart, with the possibility to add products and see the items in the cart when hovering with the cursor on desktop version.
+A simplified shopping cart, with the possibility to add products, see the items in the cart when hovering, and empty cart with one click.

 ## Important links: